halomod/hmf/README.rst

 		Fixed a pretty bad bug where updating h/H0 would crash the program if only one of omegab/omegac was updated alongside it Generally tidied up some of the update mechanisms.
+		API CHANGE: cosmography.py no longer exists -- I've chosen to utilise cosmolopy more heavily here.

 1.2.2 - December 10, 2013
 		Bug in "EH" transfer function call